hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @planetsizecpu Thank you for your kind support!

 [15:20:25](#0Fh9xhJC_SFDaHY9EcpRGv_bgzePFYZ8o8ljz5W4VTI) <dockimbel>:
 View/64 is scheduled for v1.1.
 We can eventually reconsider including View into 1.0 once we get to 1.0-beta, but release a 1.0 asap and getting View/64 2-3 months later is not a big deal.
 It will let newcomers master the core language before getting into GUI building.
-Also, that gives us a double opportunity for PR. Ì†ΩÌ∏â
+Also, that gives us a double opportunity for PR. üòâ

 [15:25:02](#QbDP4fTD-lVC5MrYm23P95kYNwp1Pp7QLudiILnVQJA) <ldci (Fran√ßois Jouen)>:
 Thanks Nenad for precisions